atc0005/bounce/README.md

 - User configurable port to listen on for incoming HTTP requests

 ## Available Endpoints

+Below is a static listing of the available endpoints that may be used for testing with this application.
+Visiting the `index` should also generate a dynamic listing of the available endpoints.
+Please [open an issue](https://github.com/atc0005/bounce/issues) if you find that there is a mismatch between these entries and those listed on the application `index`.

 | Name    | Pattern | Description                                                         | Allowed Methods | Supported Request content types | Expected Response content type |
 | ------- | ------- | ------------------------------------------------------------------- | --------------- | ------------------------------- | ------------------------------ |